-Focuses on technical writing skills and projects for industry and professions.
+Focuses upon technical writing skills and projects for industry and professions.
 Strong emphasis will be placed on principles of good writing and research techniques.
 Students will use appropriate technology and research to prepare letters, resumes, reports, proposals, newsletters, specifications, and other writing tasks typically required in a technical work setting.
 Discovery and knowledge of workplace ethics and guidelines as they pertain to writing will be researched, discussed, and used to enhance research.
-Requires use of technology including, but not limited to, computers, printers, and scanners.
+Use of technology including, but not limited to, computers, printers, and scanners will be required.

-Prerequisite(s): Successful completion of ENGL& 101.
+Prerequisite: Successful completion of ENGL& 101.